cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 After reloading the page, the provider tile should show a green check mark and the last refresh fields should report "less than a minute ago" or similar.

-***Note:*** Don't worry if the last refresh does not change.
+:heavy_check_mark: ***NOTE*** Don't worry if the last refresh does not change.
 As long as the provider icon is showing a green check box, you're good and can carry on with the lab.

-***Note:*** Metrics collection has been disabled in this lab.
+:heavy_check_mark: ***NOTE*** Metrics collection has been disabled in this lab.
 If the "Last Metrics Collection" is not updated, this can be ignored.

-***Note:*** If the provider icon does not show a green check mark, consult an instructor before you continue with the lab!
+:heavy_check_mark: ***NOTE*** If the provider icon does not show a green check mark, consult an instructor before you continue with the lab!

 ## CloudForms with Ansible batteries included